Prasan32/luxury-lodging/DEV_GUIDE.md

 ## DATABASE
 ---------------------------------------------------------------------------------------------------------
+1. While creating the database use the following command which will ensure that the database and its tables are fully compatible with the utf8mb4 character set, which supports a wide range of Unicode characters, including emojis and other special symbols.

+   CREATE DATABASE db_name CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

-1. Copy the CREATE SCHEMAs from the initialDbSchema.sql file present in the root directory
+2. Copy the CREATE SCHEMAs from the initialDbSchema.sql file present in the root directory
-2. Run the CREATE SCHEMAs command in the database.
+3. Run the CREATE SCHEMAs command in the database.
 ---------------------------------------------------------------------------------------------------------